Skip Ribbon Commands

 Evidence of eligibility must be submitted with the application form.

-Events such as family holidays, birthdays and weddings are not considered valid grounds for an application to sit VCE external assessments interstate or overseas.
+Events such as family holidays, travelling, birthdays and weddings are not considered valid grounds for an application to sit VCE external assessments interstate or overseas.

-VCE external assessment periods and timetable
+External assessment periods and timetable

 • minimise the number of students required to sit more than 2 examinations on a given day